 To that end we began small but with a bigger dream in mind and named our family ranch "Touchstone Angus Ranch."
 We felt the name symbolized the "noble" idea of preserving and improving a pure strain of angus cattle that offered the best tasting beef in the world.
 The American Heritage Dictionary defines a touchstone as: 1) A hard, black stone, such as jasper or basalt, formerly used to test the quality of gold or silver by comparing the streak left on the stone by one of these metals with that of a standard alloy.
 2) An excellent quality or example that is used to test the excellence or genuineness of others.

 Additional reasons to linebreed include genetic purity and elimination of genetic defects.
-Cattle that have been linebred for decades have fewer genetic defects because linebreeding does not create genetic problems it only brings them to the surface faster, if they exist, allowing them to be identified and eliminated.
+Cattle that have been linebred for decades have fewer genetic defects because line breeding cows does not create genetic problems it only brings them to the surface faster, if they exist, allowing them to be identified and eliminated.
 The original Emulous bull, or the line progenator, was born in 1927 and represents one of the oldest Angus lines that continues to be linebred by a few breeders like us.
 We believe the length of time the Emulous line has been in existence adds to the assurance that it is genetically cleaner.

+If you’re unfamiliar with the practice, understanding linebreeding can be broken down with a few different resources.
 Jim Lents in his book The Basis of Linebreeding writes that "linebreeding fixes and maintains certain traits within a population of cattle that then have the prepotency to pass on consistently to future generations those characteristics that have been fixed."
 Steve Viker of Lanesboro, MN wrote an excellent internet post on the ACS forum excerpted as follows: "Linebreeding over time, makes more of the same cards (more diamonds, fewer spades and clubs if you will) in the genetic deck.
 An increase in genetic consistency results from fewer dissimilar genetic combinations which results in narrower distribution of animals about the type and performance mean.
 These animals also tend to be able to reproduce themselves in a more consistent fashion (prepotency)."
 Dr. Bob Long comments in his "Beef Logic" column when he discussed linebred cattle.
 "Inbreeding with selection can be a powerful tool for herd and/or breed improvement.
 Outstanding inbred individuals are productive, predictable, prepotent, and the most valuable breeding animals of all… If someone else has already created such a strain, buy them if you can.
 They are the best."

-Some might be concerned with linebreeding and the increased chance for genetic problems.
+Some might be concerned with linebreeding cattle and the increased chance for genetic problems.
 Dr. Long in the same column states: "Remember, the inbreeding does not create the lethal genes.
 If the herd carries no genetic trash, none will result from inbreeding."
 Given the long track record of linebred Emulous cattle you can be confident that genetic problems either never existed in this line or was eliminated long ago.

 We are linebreeding Emulous cattle to fix and maintain the following traits in our herd: beef tenderness, marbling, reproductive efficiency, calving-ease, growth and efficiency in a forage-based system.